Guide to Backup and Restore Redis Database and Automate

 - To test, runun this command which similarly backup up the .rdb and .aof file itself to selected directory

-sudo rdiff-backup –preserve-numerical-ids /home/zapbot /home/backup/redis/
+sudo rdiff-backup –preserve-numerical-ids /home/zapbot /home/backup/redis/ Note –

 –preserve-numerical-ids, the ownership of the source and destination folders will be the same.

-In above command we are using /home/backup/redis as backup directory, only this is different from cp command. - Now its time for creating cronjob for automatic backup using rdiff-backup.
-Run,
+In above command we are using /home/backup/redis as backup directory, only this is different from cp command.

-0 0 * * * rdiff-backup –preserve-numerical-ids –no-file-statistics /home/zapbot /home/backup/redis/
+sudo crontab -e Paste the following there and save it 0 0 * * * rdiff-backup –preserve-numerical-ids –no-file-statistics /home/zapbot /home/backup/redis/ Note –

 This Cron entry will perform a Redis backup every day at midnight.

-–no-file-statistics switch will disable writing to the file_statistics file in the rdiff-backup-data directory, which will make rdiff-backup run more quickly and use up a bit less disk space. - Backup will be saved to your desired directory and you can check it using
+–no-file-statistics switch will disable writing to the file_statistics file in the rdiff-backup-data directory, which will make rdiff-backup run more quickly and use up a bit less disk space.

 ls -l /home/backup/redis